fagiolini/fagiolini.github.io/_posts/2021-04-10-energy-balls.md

  <!--more-->

-these super easy two-ingredient snacks are perfect for that mid morning/mid afternoon/midnight hunger ;)
+these super easy three-ingredient snacks are perfect for that mid morning/mid afternoon/midnight hunger ;)

 *quantities for around 8 balls*